-The Environmental Science degree provides students with a foundation in the basic sciences, and provides the opportunity to tailor the program to the students' interests with a choice of electives.
-The goal of the Environmental Science Program is to prepare students to transfer into a biological environmental science program at a four-year institution, or directly enter the workforce.
+The Environmental Science degree provides students with a foundation in the basic sciences and highlights the field's interdisciplinary nature.
+The goal of the Environmental Science Program is to prepare students to transfer into a biological environmental science program at a four-year institution.

-Common core course listings and definitions appear on page 53.
+General Education Core course listings and definitions appear on pages 53-54.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.